o3de/sig-ui-ux/README.md

 **How do I see when you will meet?**
 - We meet weekly at 10am PST on Thursday in discord.
 [See agenda here](https://github.com/o3de/sig-ui-ux/issues) and our  [calendar here](https://lists.o3de.org/g/o3de-calendar/calendar#).

--   On the 1st, 3rd, and 5th week of the month.
-We meet and talk about all things new and interesting with O3DE.
+-   Every Thursday we have open office hours from 9-10am PST.
+We meet and talk about all ope tickets and issues.

--   On the 2nd and 4th week we do our design review and design workshop.
+-   On the 2nd and 4th week, on Tuesday we do our design review, RTE update, and whats new demos.

 **Can we meet outside of meetings?**